Some of the skills that are taught:

 - Project Selection – as a Lean Six Sigma Black Belt there is a need to get involved in the overall selection of projects

 - Statistical Tests – Black Belts need to be able to use data in many ways to draw the correct conclusions.
-There are literally hundreds of tests, charts, tables etc. that you could use to develop understanding of root causes.
+There are literally hundreds of tests, charts, tables etc. that you could use to develop an understanding of root causes.
 A Black belt is trained to know what tools to use and when so that the right level of analysis is incorporated into any project

 - Leadership – If you have Black belts within your organisation you should expect strong leadership to be a core capability.
 Our Black Belt training ensures a focus on this element throughout and with a specific module aligned to this core capability.